-Getting your paperwork organised can feel challenging, but approaching with the mindset of “what can I claim for?” may make preparing your tax return more bearable.
+Getting your paperwork organised can feel challenging, but approaching with a positive mindset may make preparing your tax return more bearable.

 If you’re employed, you may be able to claim some expenses relating to your work and income.
 In general, expenses are claimable when:

 - The money spent was a work-related expense